YichenWang1/small_bowel/README.md

 We only kept branches with > 50 mutations during the run, and the input data can be found at data/mutational_matrices/.

 Workflow and code are in the directory /Signatures.
+This part of analysis generated Extended Data Fig.9.

-## Mutational burden analysis
+## Mutation burden analysis
 The input file is at data/Extended\_Data\_Table3\_crypt\_summary.csv

-Workflow and code are in the directory Mutational_burden/.
+Workflow and code are in the directory Mutation_burden/.

-This part of analysis generated the plots dislayed in Fig.1 and Extended Data Fig.4.
+This part of analysis generated the plots dislayed in Fig.1, Extended Data Fig.4 and Extended Data Fig.8.

 ## Local hypermutation (kataegis) analysis
 The code is in the directory Kataegis/ and the input vcf files are at data/vcf/.